-The following implementation items are general in nature and are not specific to any sub-area.
+The following implementation items are general (G) in nature and are not specific to any sub-area.

 Recommendation G.1 - Work with township residents interested in recreation planning and encourage development of parks and leisure trails as part of new developments.
-Insert recommendations as they become available.
+Utilize multi-use trails put in place in current developments and connect to new neighborhoods as they are being built.
+Insert other specific recommendations as they become available.